DrKain/audd.io/README.md

 #### Extra Parameters

-When using an [Enterprise](https://docs.audd.io/enterprise/) keys you can pass the `skip` or `every` parameters as a second argument.
+When using an [Enterprise](https://docs.audd.io/enterprise/) key you can pass the `skip` or `every` parameters as a second argument.
 This should work with files and URLs.

 ```ts
 audd.fromFile('path/to/file', { skip: 3, every: 1 });